What is Horse Spirit Medicine?

 “Here come the horses!”Although there are just two of them, it might as well be a thundering herd for the amount of excitement in the air.
 Six Mozambican students at the residential teachers’ college near Vilanculos have met me on the grassy grounds for an afternoon of Horses & Leadership, learning body language communication skills by interacting with horses, in addition to practicing their English conversation...
 Continue reading

 Horse Wisdom for Dr. Charles

 He takes a step backward from Sid, “Then, I’ll look at where else I can be useful.”Charles will go on to Barefoot Doctors, in Thailand, training Burmese Christians to do AIDS medical work in the remote border villages of Myanmar (Burma).
 In November 2014, Dr. Charles volunteered for six weeks as Emergency Medical Director for an Ebola Treatment Unit in Sierra Leone.
 The new year of 2020, finds Charles and Torkin beyond the southern border of the U.S.A., tending to migrants in Tijuana, Mexico, who are hoping for asylum in America.“Why not me?” he had asked himself before going to Sierra Leone, and I remembered his silent conversation with Sid.

-• Individuals. $100/one generous hour. $120
+• One person /one generous hour. $120

 My intimidating training, as a child, about ‘mastery’ of the horse, never made sense to me.
 With Omar & Raven, I felt them ‘assessing’ me and choosing safe loving behaviour to share with my spirit.
 Even beyond that, sitting bareback on Omar, in stillness, he understood and cared for my physical limitations, from an injury, as if he were reading my thoughts.
 An astonishing level of intimacy and trust.
 Thank you, Omar.
 Thank you, Raven.
 Thank you, Oriane Lee.Margie Gillis

 Artistic director, choreographer, dancer